Introduction

 What Is an AI-Native Business?

-AI is not an add-on.
+AI is not a late add-on.

 Examples include: